 How can I find out more?

-If you need more information about informed consent, you can talk with your family lawyer.
-Or contact your American Cancer Society (1-800-227-2345 or www.cancer.org).
-Also check the “To learn more” section for information on how to find local legal resources with help from the American Bar Association.
+If you need more information about informed consent, you can talk with your local Legal Aid Society, the Cancer Legal Resource Center, or a lawyer.
+(See the “To learn more” section for contact information.)
+You can contact your American Cancer Society, too (1-800-227-2345 or www.cancer.org).
+Also check the “To learn more” section for information on how to find local legal resources through the American Bar Association.